Meredith Salenger

-Meredith Dawn Salenger is an American actress.
+Meredith Salenger (born March 14, 1970) is an American actress.
 Her credits include the 1985 film The Journey of Natty Gann, as the title character, and the 1989 teen comedy Dream a Little Dream.

-Early life and education
+Early life

 Salenger was born and raised in Malibu, California, the daughter of Dorothy, an interior designer, and Gary Salenger, a dentist.
 She is Jewish; her family was originally from Austria and Russia.

-Salenger attended Santa Monica High School and enrolled at Harvard University from 1988 to 1992, and lived in Mower Hall during her freshman year, where Tanya Selvaratnam was one of her roommates.
-Salenger graduated cum laude with a degree in psychology.
+Salenger enrolled at Harvard University and graduated cum laude with a degree in psychology in 1992.
 She received certificates in "Court-Based Mediation of Family Law Matters" and "Mediating the Litigated Case" from the Straus Institute for Dispute Resolution at Pepperdine University School of Law in 2009 and 2011, respectively.
 She works as a mediator for the Agency for Dispute Resolution in Beverly Hills, California, when she is not filming.